AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/content-fragments/content-fragments-markdown.md

     `[This link](https://example.net/) has no title attribute.`

-Ein Verweislink weist die folgende Syntax auf:
+Ein Verweis-Link weist die folgende Syntax auf:

     `Hey you should [checkout][0] this [cool thing][wiki] that I [made][].`